firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

 - BIP will be how to implement FROST in the Bitcoin world.

 ## Distributed Key Generation (DKG)

+We next moved on to questions about specific elements of FROST, beginning with its innovative DKG.

 Secp-ZKG is still working on simple DKG, without robustness requirement.
 - Explicit check at end so that we know that everyone agrees.